Walachul/SilvaPermaculture/README.md

     iii.
 Try to submit the login form only with the user name and verify that a relevant warning message appears. iv.
 Try to submit the login form only with the password and verify that a relevant warning message appears.
     v.
 Try to submit the login form with all inputs valid and verify that a successful logged in message appears that redirects to the home page.

+##### 5. Add a new plant form

+    i.
+Go to "Login" page and login with credentials. ii.
+Go to "Add a plant" page. iii.
+Try to submit the empty form and verify that an error message from Flask forms appears with the required input. iv.
+Try to submit the form only with one valid of the required inputs (the first 4) and verify that a relevant warning message appears.
+    v.
+Try to submit the form only with one valid of the required inputs (the first 4) and verify that a relevant warning message appears. vi.
+Try to submit the form only with two valid of the required inputs(the first 4) and verify that a relevant warning message appears. vii.
+Try to submit the form only with three valid of the required inputs(the first 4) and verify that a relevant warning message appears. viii.
+Try to submit the form with the required inputs valid, but with the botanical name input already existing in the database and verify that a relevant warning message appears. ix.
+Try to submit the form with all the required inputs valid and with a .txt file upload for the plant's image and verify that a relevant warning message appears.
+    x.
+Try to submit the new plant form with all inputs valid and verify that a successful added plant message appears and redirects the user to the Plants page.

+##### 6. Edit a plant form

+    i.
+Go to "Login" page and login with credentials. ii.
+Go to Plants and select a plant that you added. iii.
+Click "Edit" button and verify that it access the "Edit" page. iv.
+If no update is required, click the button "No update?
+Go back to plant" and verify that it navigates to the plant wanted to be edited.
+    v.
+Try to submit the empty form and verify that an error message from Flask forms appears with the required input. vi.
+Try to submit the form only with one valid of the required inputs (the first 4) and verify that a relevant warning message appears. vii.
+Try to submit the form only with one valid of the required inputs (the first 4) and verify that a relevant warning message appears. viii.
+Try to submit the form only with two valid of the required inputs(the first 4) and verify that a relevant warning message appears. ix.
+Try to submit the form only with three valid of the required inputs(the first 4) and verify that a relevant warning message appears.
+    x.
+Try to submit the form with the required inputs valid, but with the botanical name input already existing in the database and verify that a relevant warning message appears. xi.
+Try to submit the form with all the required inputs valid and with a .txt file upload for the plant's image and verify that a relevant warning message appears. xii. x.
+Try to submit the edit plant form with all inputs valid and changed from previous ones and verify that a successful update plant message appears and redirects the user to that particular plant page.

+##### 7. Delete a plant

+    i.
+Go to "Login" page and login with credentials. ii.
+Go to Plants and select a plant that you added. iii.
+Click "Delete" button and verify that a modal with a warning message pops up. iv.
+Click "Close" button and verify that the modal dissapears if I don't want to delete the plant.
+    v.
+Click "Delete" button and verify that a successful message appears and user is redirected back to the Plants page.

+##### 8. Search form

+    i.
+Go to "Plants" page.
+    ii.
+Type in the search form an already existing plant from the database and verify that it redirects to the results page and displays the plant found. iii.
+Type in the search form an inexistent plant and verify that it returns a 404 page. iv.
+Type in the search form a medical condition (ex. arthritis) and verify it returns the result page with the matching plant(s).
+    v.
+Type in the search form a medical condition that is not present in any plant in the site's database and verify it returns a 404 page.

+##### 9. Filtered search form

+    i.
+Go to "Plants" page.
+    ii.
+Click the search button without selected items for filtering search and verify that a warning message appears. iii.
+Select only nutrients and verify that a warning message appears